dimitar-petrov/matrix-bot/README.rst

 Register User for Bot
 =====================

-To register user for bot use script:
+To register user for bot use command line script on server:

     register_new_matrix_user -u <username> -p <password> -a -c <path to homeserver.yaml with registration_shared_secret> <server URL>

 or

     register_new_matrix_user -u <username> -p <password> -a -k <registration_shared_secret value from homeserver.yaml> <server URL>

+or simple register new user in Riot and provide credentials to your bot.

 Uninstall